cljs-oss/canary/readme.md

 ## How to Participate

-If you are using Travis for CI, participating in Canary builds involves four simple steps.
+If you are using Travis for CI, participating in Canary builds involves a few simple steps.
 (Before doing this, ask someone in the `cljs-oss` organization for commit rights.)

 1. Revise your `.travis.yml` to fetch the Canary-built ClojureScript JAR.